disruptek/skiplists/README.md

 # skiplists

 A _skip list_ is an ordered linked-list.
 Skip lists can be stacked such that a shorter parent skip list can serve as an index into a larger child list.
+In this implementation, such a stack is itself a skip list, as is each element.

 - `cpp +/ nim-1.0` [![Build Status](https://travis-ci.org/disruptek/skiplists.svg?branch=master)](https://travis-ci.org/disruptek/skiplists)
 - `arc +/ cpp +/ nim-1.3` [![Build Status](https://travis-ci.org/disruptek/skiplists.svg?branch=devel)](https://travis-ci.org/disruptek/skiplists)